microsoft/CCF/sphinx/source/developers/logging_lua.rst

     ./cchost --enclave-file libluageneric.signed.so [args]

-Then, members should register the Lua application.
-See :ref:`Registering the Lua Application`.
+Then, members should :ref:`register the Lua application <Registering the Lua Application>`.